allpro/form-manager/README.md

 ### API Reference

 The FM object has a rich API.
-It provides integration with form-field components, plus many methods for interacting with the data.
+It provides integration with form-field components, plus many methods for interacting with data.
 Every feature of FM can be controlled programmatically when necessary.

 See